List of AC Milan seasons

 Associazione Calcio Milan are an Italian professional football club based in Milan, Lombardy, who currently play in the Serie A. This list details Milan's achievements in major competitions, together with the top scorers for each season.

-The club has won the Scudetto nineteen times, the Coppa Italia five times, the Supercoppa Italiana seven times, the European Cup seven times, the Cup Winners' Cup twice and the European Super Cup a record five times.
+The club has won the Scudetto nineteen times, the Coppa Italia five times, the Supercoppa Italiana eight times, the European Cup seven times, the Cup Winners' Cup twice and the European Super Cup five times.

 History

 Milan were formed in 1899.
 In 1901, in only their second season, they won their first title.
 Two more followed in 1906 and 1907; this was their last success until the 1950–51 season, when they regained the league title after 44 years.

 The club first participated in official European competitions during the 1955–56 season, entering the inaugural edition of the European Cup, a trophy that they won for the first time seven years later, in 1963.
 They kept proving successful during the 1960s, as they won their first Coppa Italia in 1967, their first Cup Winners' Cup the following year and their first Intercontinental Cup in 1969.

 In the 1979–80 season, Milan got relegated for the first time in their history, following a match-fixing scandal.
 By the end of the 1980s, the club had managed to become successful again and, in the 1991–92 season, they went on to win the championship unbeaten (a feature that was never achieved before in Serie A).
 This was the first of three straight titles, and in the 1993–94 season, they also recorded their first European Double.